amanda-post/React-Node-Poke-Pals/README.md

->> Pokemon Collector!
+# Pokemon Collector!

+*A summer 2019 project*

-*** Flow of App: ***
+## Flow of the App:

+### Creating an account

-- User creates an account with a username and password
+- User creates an account and logs in using OAuth 2.0 authentication.

-- User must log-in with their credentials in order to see their dashboard

-- User can choose a start Pokemon
+- The user's personalized dashboard is loaded, and upon first log-in, the user can choose a starter Pokemon.

-- User's dashboard will conditionally render their data from the database:

-    - Collected Pokemon

-    - Friends List

-- Every dashboard will have:
+### Each user dashboard will have:

-    - A button to receive a random Pokemon for free, once a day!
+- A button to receive a random Pokemon for free, every 24 hours.

+#### A Pokemon Section

-    - The user's pokemon list, in order by number [Pokemon.jsx]
+- Shows the user's pokemon collection, in order by number

-    - The ability to click a Pokemon and see its type, abilities, etc. --> [Pokemon_Viewer]
+- The user can click a Pokemon and see its type, abilities, etc.

-    - A "friends" component which has: [Friends]
+#### A Friends Section

-        - A list of the user's friends [Friends_List]
+- Show list of the user's friends

-        - An input box to add an existing user to their friends list [Friends_Adder]
+- Has a component to add friends -- the user can use the input box to add an existing user to their friends list

+#### A Messages Section

+- Shows the user the messages that they have sent or received

+- Has a component where the user can respond to or send a message to another user

+## How To Start The App

+1. Clone and/or fork the repository.
+2. In the terminal, run `npm install` in root directory to install dependencies.
+3. In a separate terminal tab, run `npm start` to run the Node.js server.
+4. To fill database with sample data, run `npm run seed` in the original terminal tab.
+5. Webpack can be run using `npm run build`, and the database can be accessed by typing `mongo` into terminal.